Lusan-create/About-me/README.md

 We have some big projects every period, using what we learn in every discpline we took during the period.
 Its a very interesting way to apply everything we learnd and to really to fix everything in our heads

-i Still am in the first period of my major.
+I still in the first period of my major.

-I will update this "AboutMe" further when i find more things to put in here.